pantheon-systems/documentation/source/content/external-libraries.md

 Please [contact support](/support/) with a description of your use case and a link to the library's webpage.
 We welcome new requests, but please bear in mind they are not guaranteed and it is possible the feature request may be denied.
 As a result, we recommend you set aside enough time for alternative solutions.

-### Will you setup and configure the module/plugin for me?
+### Will you set up and configure the module/plugin for me?

 No. This is not within our [scope of support](/support/#scope-of-support).
 It is important to be aware of how a Drupal module or WordPress plugin is setup and how it functions.
 This will prove invaluable in cases where you need to plan and build your site.